DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 4.0.9 =
+= 4.0.10 =
-Fixing undefined slug when slug has beginning and trailing slashes.
-Modified the Plugin Info Card block to automatically convert a .org URL to a slug.
+Fixing translations not being set properly with the text domain.